woll/demsb-dump/README.md

 The DEMSB-D01 is a solar panel energy monitor, manufactured by Diamond Electric Manufacturing Co., www.diaelec.co.jp

-The monitor is supplied to household consumers in Japan, by solar panel suppliers like SANIX Co., sanix.jp
+The monitor is supplied to household consumers in Japan, by solar panel suppliers like SANIX Co., www.sanix.jp

 The supplied software only works on Windows, so I wrote demsb-dump to download the data on a Mac.